dabapps/django-db-queue/README.md

 #### Failure Hooks
 When an unhandled exception is raised by a job, a failure hook will be called if one exists enabling you to clean up any state left behind by your failed job.
-Failure hook are run in your worker process (if your job fails).
+Failure hooks are run in your worker process (if your job fails).

 A failure hook receives the failed `Job` instance along with the unhandled exception raised by your failed job as its arguments.
 Here's an example: